Mongolia Horse Trekking: Complete 2026 Steppe Guide

 This post may contain affiliate links.
 Disclosure

 Mongolia is the most sparsely populated country on Earth.
 Three million people inhabit a territory twice the size of Texas, and approximately 30 percent of them are still semi-nomadic herders, living in gers (yurts) and moving with their livestock across the steppe as their ancestors have done for thousands of years.
+For more, see our guide to best adventure travel apps.
 The landscape is vast, open, and almost completely undeveloped: rolling grasslands stretching to every horizon, mountains rising from the plains, rivers winding through valleys without a single bridge, and a sky so enormous that the word “big” does not begin to describe it.

 Traveling through this landscape on horseback is one of the purest adventure experiences available anywhere in the world.
 The Mongolian horse is small, tough, semi-wild, and integral to Mongolian culture in a way that no domesticated animal is in the West.
 When you ride a Mongolian horse across the steppe, you are participating in a tradition that dates back to the Mongol Empire and beyond.
 Genghis Khan built the largest contiguous land empire in history from the back of a horse not unlike the one beneath you.